What is Click Fraud? How it Works, Examples, and Red Flags

 Click Fraud: Mobile vs. Desktop

-In an analysis of 1.8 billion clicks, 14% of paid search traffic was fraudulent.
+In an analysis of 1.8 billion clicks, 14% of paid search traffic was determined to be fraudulent.
 Of this fraud, 85% involves click fraud using mobile devices, compared to desktop click fraud (15%).
 The study found that Android devices play the largest part in rising mobile click fraud, accounting for more than three-quarters (81%) of mobile-based invalid clicks compared to 19% on IOS devices.

 If you consistently see one or more of the following warning signals happening to your PPC ads, you might need to look at ways to minimize your exposure.